Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Summary and conclusion

 \section{Summary and conclusion}

+Born-Infeld teleparallel gravity is one of the most successful f(T)-gravity theories so far, at least in terms of the existence of non-perturbative solutions.
+In this paper, we proposed a different route to test its viability and paved the way for further investigations by studying the standard thin-disk model in this modified theory of gravity.

 In particular, in this study, we investigated the impact of the spacetime parameter $\lambda$ on the physical properties of thin accretion disks, focusing on quantities such as flux, pressure, temperature, etc. The findings reveal that $\lambda$ influences the structure and dynamics of the disk, particularly in the inner regions.
-Smaller values lead to hotter, more compact disks with increased flux, higher radiation pressure, and faster inward drift velocities.
+Smaller values lead to hotter, more compact disks with increased flux, higher radiation pressure and a reduced magnitude of the inward drift velocity.
 These effects are especially pronounced near the ISCO.
 This suggests that $\lambda$ not only affects the local conditions (pressure, temperature, flux) but also plays a role in determining the overall structure and geometry of the disk.
 Overall, $\lambda$ emerges as a critical parameter in determining the physical characteristics of thin disks, with implications for both theoretical models and observational studies of accreting black holes and neutron stars.

 We also examined the spectral luminosity in this spacetime, comparing different $\lambda$ values and the Schwarzschild solution.
 The results show that while the curves are similar at higher accretion rates, differences become more pronounced at lower accretion rates and higher frequencies.
 This indicates that $\lambda$ has a greater impact in low luminosity systems, where deviations from the Schwarzschild model are more noticeable and can help distinguish between different $\lambda$ models and Schwarzschild.